Skip to content

 • General documents: Regardless of the document type and format, whether PDF, Word, or scanned image, extract structured data from the files into your own defined schema.

-The repository contains a devcontainer that contains all the necessary tools and dependencies to run the code.
+The repository contains a devcontainer that contains all the necessary tools and dependencies to run the application, and deploy the Azure infrastructure.

 Setup on GitHub Codespaces